Bending Basics for Sheet Metal Fabrication

 Instead of pressing the metal fully into a die, as with V or U bending, the sheet is floated above, making contact only at the bend point.
 This is ideal for situations where the angle is simple enough and when versatility is needed.

-This is less precise in terms of the resulting angle due to variable springback, but it allows bending with a single set of tooling.
+This is less precise regarding the resulting angle due to variable spring back, but it allows bending with a single set of tooling.

 Common Challenges in Metal Bending

-While bending sheet metal seems straightforward, some issues can arise.
+While bending seems straightforward, some issues can arise.
 Fortunately, MakerVerse’s fully-vetted supply chain and in-house experts ensure the quality of your part.

 Springback: When metal is bent, it tends to bounce back a little toward its original shape once the bending pressure is released.
 This phenomenon is called springback.
-Predicting the amount of springback and adjusting the bend angle accordingly is crucial to fix this.
-This might involve over-bending the material slightly so that it springs back to the desired angle.
+Predicting the amount of spring back and adjusting the bend angle accordingly is crucial to fixing this.
+This might involve slightly overbending the material to spring back to the desired angle.

 Cracking: If bent too sharply, some metals, especially those that are brittle or not ductile enough, may crack at the bend.
 Using a larger bend radius or annealing the metal beforehand can reduce the risk.
 Proper material selection is also essential.
 Our experts are happy to help with design feedback and material selection.